Arm Swelling: How to Reduce Swelling in Your Arm

 From switching to a diet for edema to wearing compression garments, there are several ways you can minimize the symptoms of edema and reduce the risk of complications.
 Here are some common dependent edema treatment and management options:

 While dependent edema is largely a result of gravity, genetics and certain medical conditions can increase your risk of developing edema.
 If you think you have edema, you should visit your doctor to get it diagnosed and start a treatment plan as soon as possible.
-Combining lifestyle changes with compression devices like the Entre or Flexitouch Plus from Tactile Medical can give you much-needed relief from pain and swelling.
+Combining lifestyle changes with compression devices like the Nimbl or Flexitouch Plus from Tactile Medical can give you much-needed relief from pain and swelling.
 If you want relief from dependent edema, contact Tactile Medical today to learn more about the Flexitouch Plus system.

 References